Qakare Ibi

-Qakare Ibi was an ancient Egyptian pharaoh during the early First Intermediate Period (2181–2055 BC) and the 14th ruler of the Eighth Dynasty.
-As such Qakare Ibi's seat of power was Memphis and he probably did not hold power over all of Egypt.
-Qakare Ibi is one of the best attested pharaohs of the Eighth Dynasty due to the discovery of his small pyramid in South Saqqara.
+Qakare Ibi (died c.
+2167 BC) was an ancient Egyptian king during the early First Intermediate Period (2181–2055 BC) and the 14th ruler of the Eighth Dynasty.
+As such, Ibi's seat of power was Memphis and he probably did not hold power over all of Egypt.
+Ibi is one of the best attested kings of the Eighth Dynasty due to the discovery of his small pyramid in South Saqqara.

 Attestations

 Qakare Ibi is attested on the 53rd entry of the Abydos King List, a king list which was redacted some 900 years after the First Intermediate Period during the reign of Seti I. According to Kim Ryholt's latest reconstruction of the Turin canon, another king list compiled in the Ramesside era, Qakare Ibi is also attested there on column 5, line 10 (Gardiner 4.11, von Beckerath 4.10).
 The Turin canon further indicates that he reigned for "2 years, 1 month and 1 day".
 The only other attestion for Qakare Ibi is his pyramid in South Saqqara.